lzim/teampsd/ees_workgroup/post_tests/mtl_red_part_2_post-test.md

   c.
 Specific Station names included in the VISN data

   d.
-Care Coordination, Medication Mgmt, Psychotherapy, and Suicide Prevention
+Care Coordination, Medication Management, Psychotherapy, and Suicide Prevention

 **6. The ClinicSelection tab allows the user to:**

   a.
-Select clinics only in the user’s VISN
+Select only clinics in the user’s VISN

   b.
 Select only clinics in which the user sees patients